Year of entry 2024

 Join our online taster courses

-As well as compulsory modules you'll also be able to specialise through optional modules in topics such as business or ecological economics.
+As well as compulsory modules you'll also be able to specialise through optional modules in topics such as advanced field skills.

-You'll have a little more flexibility in choosing optional modules, enabling you to develop specialised knowledge in topics such as climate change impacts and mitigation and ecological economics.
+You'll have a little more flexibility in choosing optional modules, enabling you to develop specialised knowledge in topics such as climate change and development and ecological economics.

-Taking all of the knowledge and skills that you have learnt in the previous two semesters your focus will now turn to your individual dissertation project.
-You'll produce an original piece of cutting-edge research on a topic of your choice, and will work closely with a member of staff as your dissertation supervisor.
+Taking all of the knowledge and skills that you have learnt in the previous two semesters your focus will turn to your individual dissertation project in semester 3.
+You'll produce an original piece of cutting-edge research on a topic of your choice and will work closely with a member of staff as your dissertation supervisor.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.